Understanding the Challenges in Iterative Generative Optimization with LLMs: Atari Game Case Study for the Credit Horizon Problem

 Game playing has been a central focus in RL~\citep{mnih2013playing,silver2016mastering,brown2019superhuman}.
 It is a natural multi-step task where a system needs to take game screen inputs from each time step and output an action for the game controller.
 Atari games often have dense rich reward for each step, but many tasks involve long-horizon strategic planning to get the highest possible cumulative reward.
 This creates a controlled testbed to compare different credit horizons: should we optimize the agent after every action using immediate rewards, or wait until a full episode completes?

 \paragraph{Task} We adopt the Arcade Learning Environment (ALE)~\citep{mnih2013playing} and use object-centric Atari Environments (OCAtari)~\citep{delfosse2024ocatari} to provide structured state representations (object positions, velocities, lives, and rewards) rather than raw screen pixels.
 We pass the OCAtari object dictionary directly, without additional manual feature engineering or natural-language annotation.
 The LLM optimizer revises a Python program of several functions (such as \texttt{predict\_ball}, \texttt{decide\_move}) (Figure~\ref{fig:atari-screenshot}).
 The program takes structured state input at time step $t$ and outputs an action $a_t$.
 The program itself is stateless, mimicking a Markov policy that a traditional RL algorithm has to learn.
 Each game requires different strategies: Pong and Breakout involve predicting ball trajectories and positioning paddles, while Space Invaders requires coordinating shooting and movement decisions while avoiding enemy projectiles.
-We release the code~\footnote{\url{https://github.com/ameliakuang/LLM-Game-Playing-Agents}}.
+We release the code\footnote{\anonurl{https://anonymous.4open.science/r/LLM-Game-Playing-Agents-09C5}{https://github.com/ameliakuang/LLM-Game-Playing-Agents}}.

 \paragraph{Setup} We compare two credit horizon configurations.
 We use Gymnasium ALE environments \texttt{\{env\}-NoFrameskip-v4} with action repeat $4$ and sticky action probability $0.0$ (Appendix~\ref{sec:app:atari}).
 In the \textbf{one-step} condition, the LLM optimizer receives a trace containing only a single observation, action and its immediate reward, and updates the Python program after every step.
 In the \textbf{multi-step} condition, the optimizer receives full rollout traces before each update; the rollout length is game-dependent and reported in Appendix~\ref{sec:app:atari}.
 In both conditions, we append a templated natural-language feedback string derived from the observed rewards after the trace is collected.
 Both conditions use the same starting agent initialization with modular function designs (e.g., \texttt{predict\_ball\_trajectory} and \texttt{select\_action} for Pong; see Appendix~\ref{sec:app:atari-agent-design} for representative examples).